Where to Eat, Play and Stay in East Aurora, New York

 Where to Play in East Aurora

 There is so much to do here!
-A few of my favorite things include:
+A few of our favorite things to do include:

-- Walk around town and embark on a self-guided photo tour: surely you'll want your own photos of East Aurora.
-There are so many beautiful things to capture from great architecture, to fun store, to a perspective shot down Main Street.
+Walk around town.
+It's truly beautiful.
+You can even embark on a self-guided photo tour because you'll surely want photos of East Aurora.
+There are so many beautiful things to capture, from great architecture to fun stores to a perspective shot down Main Street.

-- Explore Knox Farm State Park: This beautiful park has the most picturesque red barns.
+This beautiful park has the most picturesque red barns.
 It's a popular spot for locals to run around with their pets because they have a great dog park there.
-I loved their cozy coffee and tea spot, called Kouign Cafe, that's open Friday Saturday, and Sunday from 9:00am 3:30pm.

-- And if it's cold we have warm winter activities for you in Buffalo too.
+And if it's cold, we have warm winter activities suggestions in Buffalo for you, too.

 Where to Stay in East Aurora, New York